SimeonHristov99/DL_24-25/Week_08 - Generative Adversarial Networks/README.md

 Number of total parameters in Generator (linear only): 734,528.
 Number of total parameters in Discriminator (linear only): 722,945.

-Number of total parameters in Generator (linear only): 10,933,528.
+Number of total parameters in Generator (conv layer, not following guidelines): 10,933,528.
-Number of total parameters in Discriminator (linear only): 10,884,865.
+Number of total parameters in Discriminator (conv layer, not following guidelines): 10,884,865.

-Number of total parameters in Generator (linear only): 385,012,995.
+Number of total parameters in Generator (DCGAN architecture): 385,012,995.
-Number of total parameters in Discriminator (linear only): 303,469,057.
+Number of total parameters in Discriminator (DCGAN architecture): 303,469,057.
 ```

 ## Task 03